 Sales to and purchases from related parties are made in arm's length transactions both at normal market prices and on normal commercial terms.

 Transactions and Balances with Related Parties

-Mr Fahey is a Director of CSA Global, which provided technical consulting services to the Group.
-No technical services were provided by CSA Global for the year ended 31 December 2016 (2015: \$21,802).
+Mr Fahey is a Principal Mining Geologist of CSA Global.
+During the year, CSA Global provided technical consulting services to the Group and the consulting fee is \$5,844 (2016: Nil).